jina-ai/jina/docs/index.md

 ::::

-::::{grid-item-card} {octicon}`infinity;1.5em` Tasks on Multi Data Types
+::::{grid-item-card} {octicon}`infinity;1.5em` How to use Jina
 :link: datatype/text/index
 :link-type: doc
 :class-card: color-gradient-card

-Learn to use Jina to build neural search solution for different types of data.
+Learn to use Jina to build neural search solution using the power of Jina.
 ::::

 ::::{grid-item-card} {octicon}`package-dependents;1.5em` Share Executors